Diana Maux Rocks Yellow Bikini & Thong For Upper Body Workout Video

 Diana Maux left very little to the imagination in her latest Instagram post.
-The model looked incredible as she exposed her insane body while doing a workout while wearing the bare minimum.
+The model looked incredible as she exposed her insane body while completing a workout wearing the bare minimum.

 The fitness trainer took to Instagram this week to show off her flawless figure.
-She shared four exercise video clips that showed her working out her upper body with two dumbbells.
-However, Diana’s workout gear caused a stir among her fans.
-While she began the workout in booty shorts and bikini, she quickly stripped down into a thong and gave her followers an eyeful of her magnificent curves.
+She shared four exercise clips that showed her working out her upper body with two dumbbells.
+It was Diana’s workout gear, however, that caused a stir among her fans.
+While she began the workout in booty shorts and a bikini top, she quickly stripped down into a thong to give her followers an eyeful of her magnificent curves.

-Diana wore a tiny yellow bikini that exposed her bounteous cleavage.
-The swimsuit put her bronzed body on display as she exercised on a green mat.
-The bikini’s spaghetti straps had a crossover detail at the back and a broader strap to support her bust.
+Diana wore a tiny yellow bikini top that exposed her bounteous cleavage.
+The piece put her bronzed body on display as she exercised on a green mat.
+The top’s spaghetti straps had a crossover detail at the back and a broader strap to support her bust.

-The model initially teamed the skimpy bikini with red booty shorts but took them off in favor of an itty-bitty black thong.
-The barely-there underwear exposed her thick booty and muscular calves as she worked out next to a pool.
+The model initially teamed the skimpy top with red booty shorts, but soon took them off in favor of an itty-bitty black thong.
+The barely there underwear exposed her thick booty and muscular calves as she worked out next to a pool.

-Diana styled her hair in a side part and then gathered it at the nape of her neck in a low ponytail.
+Diana styled her hair in a side part and gathered her tresses at the nape of her neck in a low ponytail.
 She wore a dainty necklace and earrings as she completed her routine.

 View this post on Instagram